| EPISTLE TO THE ROMANS. PART FIRST.

 to do so because of his interest in them and affection for them,

-which is manifested by his thanksgivings, prayers, etc.] 8
+which is manifested by his thanksgivings, prayers, etc.]

-First [i. e., before I proceed
+8 First [i. e., before I proceed to

-world.
 [Through the mediation of Christ (comp.
 Heb.
 13:15; 1 Pet.
-2:5; Col.
+2:5; Col. 3:17; Eph.

-3:17; Eph.
-5:20) Paul offers thanks on account of the Christians at Rome,
+5:20) Paul offers thanks on account of the Christians at Rome, because their

-to righteousness that, wherever the apostle went, he found the churches in the
+righteousness that, wherever the apostle went, he found the churches in the

 whole Roman world, which then embraced western Asia, northern Africa and almost